patrixr/tronicart/www/docs/falling-sand.md

 Trying out a falling sand simulation in p5.js.
 This is a simple simulation where particles fall down and pile up.
 This is based on a Coding Train challenge by Daniel Shiffman.

-I plan on using this as a based mechanic for other sketches.

 ```js
 import { sketch, FPSPlugin } from "./components/sketch.js"
 import { Palette } from "./lib/palette.js"